Nikodemsky/website-project/README.md

 7. Accounts
 * NO "admin" "wp_admin" or any kind of "admin" suffix/prefix related account names.

-8. If possible, then set BasicAuth for login page.
+8. If possible, set BasicAuth for login page (wp-login.php/wp-admin).

 9. If possible, set 2FA.